awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-shared.md

 # Using shared AWS resources<a name="getting-started-shared"></a>

+To start using resources that were shared with your account using AWS Resource Access Manager, complete the following tasks\.

 **Topics**
 + [Respond to the resource share invitation](#getting-started-shared-respond-invitation)
 + [Use the resources that are shared with you](#getting-started-shared-use-resources)

 ## Respond to the resource share invitation<a name="getting-started-shared-respond-invitation"></a>

 If you receive an invitation to join a resource share, you must accept it to gain access to the shared resources\.
-If you are part of an organization in AWS Organizations and sharing in your organization is enabled, principals in your organization are automatically granted access to the shared resources\.
-Those principals do not receive invitations\.
+If you're part of an organization in AWS Organizations and sharing in your organization is enabled, principals in your organization are automatically granted access to the shared resources\.
+Those principals don't receive invitations\.

 ------
 #### [ Console ]